 Covid-19- How you can help

-Remember, only volunteer if it is safe to do so and always follow social distancing guidelines.
+Remember, only volunteer if it is safe to do so and always follow current guidelines.

 Below are links to sign up to volunteer in support of the local community response

 Chester/ Cheshire West through the Council and Cheshire Voluntary Action

 If you are anywhere else in the UK, you can sign up to be an NHS volunteer or a British Red Cross Community Reserve volunteer.